Contact informationFarm Address:

 The apprenticeship will culminate with several opportunities to manage the farm for a week at a time.
 Working in consultation with the head grower you will decide what needs to be done and lead the team to make it happen.
 These practice weeks will help you asses your strengths and weaknesses and give you a real sense of how much you enjoy running a farm.
 Many apprentices over the years have said that this was the most valuable part of our apprenticeship and that it gave them the confidence to realize their farming dreams.

 Educational Opportunities: Finding an apprentice for us is a serious matter.
 We don’t just want a warm body, we want a perfect fit, for you and us.
 With that in mind here are some of the things that distinguish Sisters Hill Farm Apprenticeship from many others.
 We’re experienced and successful.
-Now entering our 22nd year!
+Now entering our 23nd year!
 We keep things simple.
 CSA is all we do.
-250 full weekly share equivalents, 320 or so members.
+300 full weekly share equivalents, 380 or so members.
 We’re efficient; our marketing, our wash/pack, our weeding, and our harvesting.
 We have developed scale appropriate systems that work.
 We care.
-About the community at large; we offer a sliding scale, free need based shares, and donations to food banks.
+About the community at large; our shares are generous and affordable, we offer free need based shares, as well as donations to food banks.
 The Sister of Charity own the farm and Dave has run it for them since year one.
 We let apprentices do things!
 Learn to drive the tractors, use all the tools.
 This is rare among apprenticeships but we want to show you what everything is like.
 We plan together, you get to see how we figure out what is most important to do, when, and why.
 We have check-ins and ways to measure your progress throughout the season.
 You get to practice being in charge!
 For the last 10 weeks of the season apprentices alternate getting to be in charge for a week at a time.
 We care about mentoring you so you can succeed in farming both here and beyond.
 Chance to advance to a second season and the potential to move into a management role.

 Meals: Free access to excess farm produce.